zzzprojects/learn-orm/tutorials/net-core-3-x/async-streams.md

 # Async Streams

-C# has support for iterator methods and async methods, but no support for a method that is both an iterator and an async method, or you can say iterate a collection asynchronously.
+C# has support for iterator methods and async methods.
+Still, no support for a method that is both an iterator and an async method, or you can say iterate a collection asynchronously.
 In C# 8.0, you can create and consume streams asynchronously.
 A method that returns an asynchronous stream has the following properties.

  - It is declared with the `async` modifier.
  - It returns an `IAsyncEnumerable<T>`, it is similar to the `IEnumerable<T>` method used to iterate over a collection, except that `IAsyncEnumerable<T>` allows us to move through the collection asynchronously.